-PowerPivot and Analysis Services 2012 Tabular do not support many-to-many (M2M) relationship directly in the data model.
+PowerPivot and Analysis Services 2012 Tabular do not support many-to-many (M2M) relationships directly in the data model.
 However, you can obtain the desired result from a many-to-many relationship by writing a DAX expression.
-For example, consider the classical M2M relationship between bank accounts and customers.
+For example, consider the classic M2M relationship between bank accounts and customers.

-If you want to obtain the total Amount for all the accounts of the selected group of customers, you have to split the operation in two parts: first, select the accounts, then you can apply the account filter to the Transaction table obtaining the desired result.
+If you want to obtain the total Amount for all the accounts of the selected group of customers, you have to split the operation in two steps: first, select the accounts, then apply the account filter to the Transaction table.

-In order to filter the accounts, you can use the FILTER function, returning only those accounts that have at least one related customer active in the current filter context.
-Because the filter context is automatically propagated following the one-to-many relationship, any selection applied to Dim_Customer column propagates its effects to the Bridge_AccountCustomer table.
-The FILTER statement iterates the Dim_Account table and for each account the row context of Dim_Account is transformed into a filter context that is propagated to Bridge_AccountCustomer in the CALCULATE expression used in the second parameter of the FILTER call.
-At this point, counting the rows of the Bridge_AccountCustomer will return a number greater than 0 only if the considered account belongs to one or more selected customers.
-This calculation can be implemented with the following formula, that can operates also with the first version of PowerPivot (released with SQL Server 2008 R2).
+In order to filter the accounts, you would use the FILTER function returning only those accounts that have at least one related customer active in the current filter context.
+Because the filter context is automatically propagated following the one-to-many relationship, any selection applied to the Dim_Customer column propagates its effects to the Bridge_AccountCustomer table.
+The FILTER statement iterates the Dim_Account table; for each account the row context of Dim_Account is transformed into a filter context propagated to Bridge_AccountCustomer in the CALCULATE expression used in the second parameter of the FILTER call.
+At this point, counting the rows of Bridge_AccountCustomer will only return a number greater than 0 if the account in question belongs to one or more selected customers.
+This calculation can be implemented with the following formula, which can operate also with the first version of PowerPivot (released with SQL Server 2008 R2).

 AmountM2M := CALCULATE( SUM( Fact_Transaction[Amount] ), FILTER( Dim_Account, CALCULATE( COUNTROWS( Bridge_AccountCustomer ) ) > 0 ) )

-The operation performed by using the filter requires an iteration and if you have one million of accounts, there are one million of CALCULATE( COUNTROWS( Bridge_AccountCustomer ) ) calls required.
-With PowerPivot 2012 and Analysis Services 2012 Tabular it is possible to perform the same calculation in a more efficient way.
+The operation performed by using the filter requires an iteration — if you have one million accounts, one million CALCULATE( COUNTROWS( Bridge_AccountCustomer ) ) calls are required.
+With PowerPivot 2012 and Analysis Services 2012 Tabular it is possible to perform the same calculation more efficiently.

-The FILTER has to return a list of Dim_Account and we can obtain the same result by just using the ID_Account column, which defines the link to both Fact_Transaction and Bridge_AccountCustomer tables.
-The new SUMMARIZE DAX function can be used in replacement of the previous FILTER.
-When you use SUMMARIZE, the first parameter is the table on which you want to perform the summarization, then there are one or more parameters that identify the columns on which data have to be grouped by and finally you can add optional pair of parameters that defines name and expression to summarize for each group.
+FILTER has to return a list of Dim_Account.
+We can obtain the same result by using the ID_Account column, which defines the link to both the Fact_Transaction and the Bridge_AccountCustomer tables.
+The new SUMMARIZE DAX function can be used to replace the previous FILTER.
+When you use SUMMARIZE, the first parameter is the table on which you want to perform the summarization.
+Then there are one or more parameters identifying which data columns need to be grouped.
+Finally you can add an optional pair of parameters defining a name and the expression to summarize for each group.
 In other words, the SUMMARIZE is semantically similar to a GROUP BY operation in SQL.

-We can try to understand the improvement in efficiency by making a SQL comparison.
+We can try to understand the consequent efficiency improvement by making a SQL comparison.
 The FILTER expression

 FILTER( Dim_Account, CALCULATE( COUNTROWS( Bridge_AccountCustomer ) ) > 0 ) <br>